 - Host the application .apk file as a local file.
 For Android 6.0+ devices only.

-If you are deploying internal apps on Android Work profile devices, add internal apps to Google Play for Work so that they are available to the Android-specific users.
+If you are deploying internal apps on Android Work profile devices, add internal apps to Managed Google Play Store so that they are available to the Android-specific users.
 Upload your application by logging into the Google Play Developer Console with your enterprise credentials.
-There is an option to enable, Restrict Distribution, which only allows users of your domain to view this application on Google Play for Work (the badged play store).
+There is an option to enable, Restrict Distribution, which only allows users of your domain to view this application on Managed Google Play Store (the badged play store).
 Once you have added your internal application to the developer console, these apps are treated as public applications.

 - Internal applications that are hosted by Workspace ONE UEM can no longer be pushed on the personal side of the device.
 Both internal apps that are pushed as private apps and public apps must be deployed to the work profile only.